Lesekater/development-bluefin-image/README.md

 # Elias development os

-Opinioated custom bootc image for development and daily use, with inspirations from https://github.com/astrovm/amyos.
-Based on bluefin.
+Opinionated custom bootc image for development and daily use, with inspirations from https://github.com/astrovm/amyos.
+Available in three variants:

+- **Main image** (default): Based on Bluefin DX with NVIDIA support - ideal for development workstations with NVIDIA GPUs
+- **Bluefin Laptop variant**: Based on Bluefin DX - ideal for laptops and systems without dedicated GPUs
+- **Bazzite variant**: Based on Bazzite gaming image - ideal for gaming and entertainment systems

+All variants are built from the same Containerfile using build arguments to specify different base images.
+The main image is automatically published both as `-bluefin` and without any suffix for convenience.

 \
 \